Trymken/GTNH-CropAutomation/README.md

 # Introduction

-These OpenComputers (OC) scripts automatically tier-up, stat-up, and spread (duplicate) IC2 crops for you.
+These OpenComputers (OC) scripts automatically tier-up, collect, stat-up, and spread (duplicate) IC2 crops for you.
 This guide walks through every step of the process, from building the crop bot to debugging and troubleshooting.
 No prior knowledege of OC is necessary.

-The general idea is that the crop bot runs one of three executable programs while regularly checking and maintaining a **working farm** of crops (placing crop sticks, removing weeds, etc.).
+The general idea is that the crop bot runs one of five executable programs while regularly checking and maintaining a **working farm** of crops (placing crop sticks, removing weeds, etc.).
 When necessary, it will move crops around entirely on its own through the use of a Transvector Dislocator.
 The ultimate goal of the crop bot is to populate a **storage farm** full of high-stat crops to be used elsewhere for harvesting.
 There is no player intervention beyond supplying the crop bot with crop sticks, activating the crop bot, and collecting the final products.

 Is this even worth it?
 Consider, for example, a field of 1/1/1 stickreed and another field of 21/31/0 stickreed.
 Keep every other variable constant and the high-stat field produces sticky resin **8x faster** than the low-stat one.
 That is a very significant difference for the time it takes to build and use the crop bot.